NYC Guardianship Attorney

 In general, guardianship is an arrangement where the Court gives an individual or, in some cases, an organization, the legal right to make decisions on behalf of, and for the benefit of another person, who is no longer able to make those decisions.
 A NYC Guardianship Attorney can help you apply for guardianship over a loved one.

-How do You know when You, or Somebody You know, may Need a Guardian or benefit from a NYC Guardianship Attorney?
+How do You know when you Need a Guardian or a NYC Guardianship Attorney?

 A Guardian may be necessary if:

 - You recognize that you need help with decision making and prefer judicial oversight over the person who will make your decisions; or